lethanhtupk/Essential-Typescript/03 - JavaScript Primer, Part 1/primer/README.md

 6. symbol: used to represent unique constant values, such as **keys** in collections.

 > In JavaScript, values have types, not variables.
+> The value of this is based on how the function is invoked.

+## Understanding Javascript Object inheritance

+JavaScript objects have a link to another object, known as _prototype_, where they inherit properties and methods.